Avatar

 Gamma-ray bursts

-Searching for Gamma-ray bursts associated with gravitational waves.
+Searching for gravitational-waves associated with Gamma-ray bursts.

 GLADE